 This last point suggests two comparisons.
-First, we can contrast regions of high sign agreement identified by the binomial test with examples of criteria that have been considered in the global warming literature that combine t-tests on individual models with sign agreement criteria from the ensemble.
-Second, in this ENSO teleconnection testbed, we 342 can evaluate the model ensemble's sign prediction against observations.
-These results are 343 displayed in Figs. 6b and 6c.
-These panels display hatching according to the N06 or T11 344 criteria, respectively, overlaid on a plot that assesses the prediction of the model ensemble 345 346 for the sign of the teleconnection signal; details of these criteria are outlined below.
-To produce the cross-hatching in Fig. 6b, we follow the N06 procedure: (1) at each gridpoint, 347 348 count the number of models in the ensemble that have a slope significantly different from zero at the 95% confidence interval; (2) cross-hatch grid points where greater than 50% of 349 models are significant and also agree on the sign of the precipitation teleconnection.
-The N06 350 351 criteria impose a requirement that at least half of models both be significant and agree on sign.
-352
+First, we can contrast regions of high sign agreement identified by the binomial test with examples of criteria that have been considered in the global warming literature that combine t tests on individual models with sign agreement criteria from the ensemble.
+Second, in this ENSO teleconnection test bed, we can evaluate the model ensemble's sign prediction against observations.
+These results are displayed in Figs. 6b and 6c.
+These panels display hatching according to the N06 or T11 criteria, respectively, overlaid on a plot that assesses the prediction of the model ensemble for the sign of the teleconnection signal; details of these criteria are outlined below.

+To produce the cross-hatching in Fig. 6b, we follow the N06 procedure: 1) at each grid point, count the number of models in the ensemble that have a slope significantly different from zero at the 95% confidence interval, and 2) cross-hatch grid points where greater than 50% of models are significant and also agree on the sign of the precipitation teleconnection.
+The N06 criteria impose a requirement that at least half of models both be significant and agree on sign.

-To produce the cross-hatching in Fig. 6c, we follow the T11 procedure: (1) at each gridpoint, count the number of models with a teleconnection significant at the 95% confidence interval (as in N06); (2) for gridpoints where more than 50% of models show a significant rainfall response, cross-hatch if 80% or more of significant models agree on the sign of the response; (3) if fewer than 50% of models agree on the sign, shade the gridpoint black.
+To produce the cross-hatching in Fig. 6c, we follow the T11 procedure: 1) at each grid point, count the number of models with a teleconnection significant at the 95% confidence interval (as in N06); 2) for grid points where more than 50% of models show a significant rainfall response, cross-hatch if 80% or more of significant models agree on the sign of the response; and 3) if fewer than 50% of models agree on the sign, shade the grid point black.

-The underlying color shading in Figs. 6b and 6c is identical and evaluates the sign prediction 358 of the AMIP CMME for the teleconnection signal, produced in the following way: (1) take the 359 regions of high sign agreement passing the binomial test at the 95% significance level in Fig. 360 6a as a prediction of the sign of the observed teleconnection pattern and compare that to the 361 362 observations at the same gridpoint; (2) if the observations and the model prediction agree on 363 sign, shade blue (red) for a positive (negative) ENSO precipitation signal, representing a 364 correct prediction by the intermodel agreement plot (Fig. 6a); (3) if the observations and the Fig. 6a disagree on the sign, shade the gridpoint purple to indicate an erroneous prediction; 365

-(4) if the agreement on sign does not pass the binomial test criterion of Fig. 6a, no prediction is made and the gridpoint is left unshaded.

-When examining Figs. 6b and 6c, the most important point is that the model ensemble 368 prediction of sign does very well when assessed against observations.
-In major regions for 369 370 which model agreement passes the binomial test at 95% confidence, almost the whole area yields the correct sign.
-The scattered, incorrect gridpoints tend to be either isolated or at the 371 372 edges of correct regions, such that a scientific assessment of likely areas of increase or decrease based on the predicted areas (color shading in Figs. 6a and 6b) would be highly 373 accurate.
-Potential physical mechanisms for the success of the sign prediction are discussed in 374 375 the next section.
+The underlying color shading in Figs. 6b and 6c is identical and evaluates the sign prediction of the AMIP CMME for the teleconnection signal, produced in the following way: 1) Take the regions of high sign agreement passing the binomial test at the 98% significance level in Fig. 6a as a prediction of the sign of the observed teleconnection pattern and compare that to the observations at the same grid point.
+2) If the observations and the model prediction agree on sign, shade blue (red) for a positive (negative) ENSO precipitation signal, representing a correct prediction by the intermodel agreement plot (Fig. 6a).
+3) If the observations and Fig. 6a disagree on the sign, shade the grid point purple to indicate an erroneous prediction.
+4) If the agreement on sign does not pass the binomial test criterion of Fig. 6a, no prediction is made and the grid point is left unshaded.
+When examining Figs. 6b and 6c, the most important point is that the model ensemble prediction of sign does very well when assessed against observations.
+In major regions for which model agreement passes the binomial test at 98% confidence, almost the whole area yields the correct sign.
+The scattered, incorrect grid points tend to be either isolated or at the edges of correct regions, such that a scientific assessment of likely areas of increase or decrease based on the predicted areas (color shading in Figs. 6a and 6b) would be highly accurate.
+Potential physical mechanisms for the success of the sign prediction are discussed in the next section.